 The strikes mark the first time that Azerbaijan or any other nation in the South Caucasus has been drawn into the US–Israel war with Iran, now in its sixth day.

 Despite having a rocky relationship, Azerbaijan and Iran had in recent years reached a fragile rapprochement.
-Azerbaijani President Ilham Aliyev was one of the few world leaders to express condolences to Iran over the death of Iranian Supreme Leader Ayatollah Ali Khamenei.
-Aliyev said he was ‘deeply saddened by the tragic death’, and expressed ‘deep condolences’ to the Iranian people over the ‘heavy loss’.
+Just a few days before the strike on Nakhchivan, Aliyev said he was ‘deeply saddened by the tragic death’ of Khamenei and expressed ‘deep condolences’ to the Iranian people over the ‘heavy loss’.

 Iran has previously accused Azerbaijan of allowing hostile forces to use the country as a staging ground, including during the June 2025 US-Israeli bombing campaign.
 Azerbaijan and Israel enjoy close relations.